 Does this sound familiar…..you’re talking to your class about a particular concept and your students look back at you with blank looks on their faces or you ask a question…..and all is silent.
-This is just the time to implement a quick and easy classroom game to re-energize your students and get them back on track for learning.
+This is just the time to implement some quick and easy classroom games to re-energize your students and get them back on track for learning.

 This game involves the teacher calling out a colour and a body part.
 Students must find an object in the room that is that colour and then touch the selected body part to that object.
 For example, if the teacher calls out pink thumb, then students need to find an object that is pink and touch it with their thumb.
 The teacher continues calling colours and body parts.